“Are you listening to me? What did he call it again? It was an interesting word,” remarked the promoter.

 You see, for me, listening means I talk less than the other person.
 I wait patiently for a break in the conversation and then interject my ideas.
 I figure if someone is willing to give up their time to share a story with me, it must be important to them.
 Interrupting, cutting them off, or finishing their story for them just to get my ideas out is belittling.

 My wife believes a good listener retells some of the other person’s story while adding in a similar story of her own.
 This shows that she heard and understood their feelings because she’s been there.

 In the art of effective leadership, both are correct, and neither is correct.
 Both are correct because each of us is authentic in how we listen.
 Neither would be correct if we tried each other’s techniques.

 If I tried to interject when I thought it was appropriate to show my feelings and understanding, I’d come across as fake.
 If my wife tried to be silent through the entire story, she’d probably burst.
 By me concentrating on her style and she focused on using mine, neither of us would be truly listening.
 We’d be too busy thinking about the technique.

 Although the speaker I overheard was putting on a very good and well-rehearsed image of someone listening, he really wasn’t a good listener.
 He was much more focused on the impression he left with his audience than he was on what others were really saying.

 Certainly, we all can enhance our ability to listen by practicing certain techniques.
-Just don’t be fooled by those who are skilled purely in the techniques and don’t be too focused on listening technique yourself.
+Just don’t be fooled by those who are skilled purely in the techniques, and don’t be too focused on listening techniques yourself.

 If you are concentrating on your posture, eye contact, facial expression, or how you’re going to reiterate what the other person said, you’re not focused on what the other person is saying.

-My number one advice to those who want to improve their listening is to start by caring enough about the other person to close your mouth, open your mind, and listen.
+My number one piece of advice to those who want to improve their listening is to start by caring enough about the other person to close your mouth, open your mind, and listen.